The Party (1968 film): Plot

-A film crew is making a Gunga Din-style costume epic.
-Unknown Indian actor Hrundi V. Bakshi (Peter Sellers) plays a bugler, but continues to play after repeatedly being shot and after the director (Herb Ellis) yells "cut."
-Hrundi accidentally blows up an enormous fort set rigged with explosives.
-The director fires Hrundi immediately and calls the studio head, General Fred R. Clutterbuck (J. Edward McKinley).
+The production of a costume epic film Son of Gunga Din is ruined when Indian actor Hrundi V. Bakshi accidentally blows up an enormous fort set.
+The director fires Hrundi immediately and complains to the studio head, General Fred R. Clutterbuck.
 Clutterbuck writes down Hrundi's name to blacklist him, but he inadvertently writes it on the guest list of his upcoming dinner party.
 Hrundi receives his invitation and drives to the party.
-Upon parking his car, he steps into mud.
-Hrundi tries to rinse the mud off his shoe in a pool that flows through the house, but he loses his shoe.
-After many failures, he is reunited with his shoe served to him on a silver platter by one of the waiters.
+Upon arriving, he steps in mud and tries to rinse his shoe in a shallow pool in the house.
+He loses his shoe, with which he is reunited after much difficulty, when it is served to him on a silver platter by a waiter.

-Hrundi has awkward interactions with everyone at the party, including Clutterbuck's dog, Cookie.
-He meets famous Western movie actor "Wyoming Bill" Kelso (Denny Miller), who gives Hrundi an autograph.
-Hrundi later accidentally shoots Kelso with a toy gun, but Kelso doesn't see who did it.
-Hrundi feeds a caged macaw food from a container marked "Birdie Num Num" and drops the food on the floor.
-Hrundi at various times during the film activates a panel of electronics that control the intercom, a copy of the Manneken Pis (soaking a guest), and a retractable bar (while Clutterbuck is sitting at it).
-After Kelso hurts Hrundi's hand while shaking it ("My goodness, I would have been disappointed if you hadn't crushed my hand"), Hrundi sticks his hand into a bowl of crushed ice containing caviar.
-While waiting to wash his hand, he meets aspiring actress Michèle Monet (Claudine Longet), who came with producer C.S.
-Divot (Gavin MacLeod).
-Hrundi shakes Divot's hand, and Divot then shakes hands with other guests, passing around the fishy odor, and back to Hrundi after he has washed his hand.
+Hrundi has several awkward interactions at the party.
+He meets famous Western movie actor "Wyoming Bill" Kelso, who gives Hrundi an autograph.
+Hrundi later accidentally shoots Kelso with a toy gun, and escapes before Kelso can see who did it.
+Hrundi feeds a caged macaw and drops the birdfeed on the floor.
+He fiddles with a panel of electronics that controls the intercom, a Manneken Pis sculpture (soaking a guest), and a retractable bar (where Clutterbuck is seated).
+After Kelso's handshake crushes Hrundi's hand, Hrundi sticks it into a bowl of crushed ice containing caviar.
+While waiting to wash his hand, he meets aspiring actress Michèle Monet, who came with producer C.S.
+Divot.
+Hrundi shakes hands with Divot, who does the same with other guests, passing around the fishy odor, and back to Hrundi after he has washed his hand.

-At dinner, Hrundi's place setting by the kitchen door has a very low chair that puts his chin near the table.
-An increasingly drunk waiter, Levinson (Steve Franken), tries to serve dinner and fights with the other staff.
-During the main course, Hrundi's roast chicken catapults off his fork and becomes impaled on a guest's tiara.
-Hrundi asks Levinson to retrieve his meal, but the woman's wig comes off along with her tiara, as she obliviously engages in conversation.
-Levinson ends up brawling with other waiting staff, and dinner is disrupted.
+At dinner, Hrundi is seated by the kitchen door in a very low chair.
+During the main course, Hrundi's roast chicken catapults off his fork and becomes impaled upon a guest's tiara.
+Hrundi asks an increasingly drunk waiter, Levinson, to retrieve his meal, but the woman's wig comes off as well, even as she remains oblivious.
+The drunk Levinson ends up brawling with his fellow wait staff, and dinner is disrupted.